alanzhaonys/workmail-intercepter-excel-to-csv/README.md

 ![Workmail inbound rule](workmail-inbound-rule.png)

 ### Finally
 Send a test email with .xslx attachment to your WorkMail email.
-You should have the attachment file automatically intercepted, tranformed, cataloged and saved to S3.
+You should have the attachment file automatically intercepted, transformed, cataloged and saved to S3.

 ![S3 bucket](s3-bucket.png)